vinaysankhat/vinaysankhat/README.md

-# Aspiring Data Analyst | Electrical Engineer | MBA Candidate
+# Aspiring Data Analyst | Electrical Engineer | MBA Big data management

 Hello there! 👋 I'm Vinay Sankhat, an experienced electrical engineer currently pursuing an MBA at IUBH Germany.
 I bring a wealth of knowledge in power plants, GIS, switchgear, and utility industries, along with a commitment to excellence and a strong adherence to industry guidelines.